the-turing-way/the-turing-way/CONTRIBUTING.md

     We like to model best practice, so the Turing Way itself is managed through these issues.
 We may occasionally have some to coordinate some logistics.

+## The process of writing chapters

+- Create a branch and create a markdown file on it
+- Make a pull request to the turning way master branch.
+The title of this request should have [WIP] meaning work in progress at the start.
+- On your branch add material to the chapter and commit.
+The goal of this project is to collate and build on the many good resources already available about good practise in data science.
+As such this material should primarily be drawn from outside sources.
+Note the link and (if available) license of the source.
+- Once a significant amount of material has been amassed work (preferably with others) to develop a chapter outline.
+- Edit the amased material into a coherent chapter, adding more material if gaps become apparent.
+- Edit the chapter for style.

 [git]: https://git-scm.com
 [github]: https://github.com
 [labels-link]: https://github.com/alan-turing-institute/the-turing-way/labels